-An investor could sell their unit on the open market subject to the Hotel Agreement and there being an available buyer.
+An investor could sell their unit on the open market, subject to the Hotel Agreement and there being an available buyer.

-Mr W's investment
+Mr B's investment

-Mr W paid around £32,000 for 50% of a unit.
-The SIPP also took on a mortgage for the remainder of the purchase price.
-The initial and current amounts of the mortgage are unknown.
-Mr W's investment was made in May 2012.
+Mr B paid around £27,000 for 25% of a unit.
+Mr B's investment was made in March 2013.

-Before making the investment, Mr W was provided with a Report on the Principal Terms of Documentation prepared by a firm of solicitors in London.
+Before making the investment, Mr B would have been provided with a Report on the Principal Terms of Documentation prepared by a firm of solicitors in London.
 He was also provided with a report on Oasis in English prepared by a lawyer in Cape Verde.
-And Mr W was required by Carey to sign a document headed SIPP Member Instruction and Declaration, Alternative Investment - Salinas Sea.
+And Mr B was required by Carey to sign a document headed SIPP Member Instruction and Declaration, Alternative Investment - Salinas Sea.

-As I understand it, the resort was completed later in 2013 and Options, on behalf of Mr W, was invited to inspect it in December 2013.
-Options wrote to Mr W informing him of this in March 2014.
+As I understand it, the resort was completed later in 2013 and Options (on behalf of Mr B) was invited to inspect it in November 2013.
 The formalities for completing the purchase were to take place soon after.